biblia-del-pueblo/BibleMarkdown/README.md

 BibleMarkdown or bibmark.exe is an application that transforms source markup like USFM, BibleEdit or Zefania XML to Bible Markdown and then to LaTeX, HTML, Epub, Pandoc Markdown & USFM.

 # Installation
 You can install bibmark on Windows, Linux and MacOS.
-You need to have .NET 8 Runtime installed.
+You need to have .NET 8 installed.
 Then you can execute the following commands in a shell:
 ```
 dotnet tool install -g BibleMarkdown
 dotnet bibmark